bleu/bleuprint-ruby/README.md

 - Deferred Instantiation: Uses a deferred instantiation pattern for fields, allowing complex setups and runtime condition evaluations.
 - Service Objects: Provides base classes for implementing common service patterns, such as creating, updating, and destroying resources using ActiveRecord.

-Bleuprint
-Bleuprint is a powerful Ruby gem that simplifies the creation of dashboards and forms within Rails applications.
-It provides a structured and modular approach to managing fields, filters, and actions across different resources, making it easy to build robust and customizable admin interfaces.

-Features
-Modular Field Definitions: Define attributes and fields for various models, ensuring customization and control over how data is presented and manipulated in your application.
-Dashboard Functionality: Simplifies the process of creating dashboard views with sorting, pagination, and filtering capabilities.
-Form Handling: Streamlines form processes with automatic validations, input handling, and structured data output.
-Custom Field Types: Supports numerous field types like text, number, boolean, date, datetime, file, select, and hidden.
-These types provide customized rendering and interaction mechanisms.
-Deferred Instantiation: Uses a deferred instantiation pattern for fields, allowing complex setups and runtime condition evaluations.
-Service Objects: Provides base classes for implementing common service patterns, such as creating, updating, and destroying resources using ActiveRecord.

 ## Installation

 Add this line to your application's Gemfile: